Deepen AI - Enterprise

 name: It is the name given by the client to lidar_1(first lidar).
 The client can modify it as willed.

 type: string laser_channels: It is the number of laser channels present in lidar_1 (This value is necessary to auto detect the board in lidar frame).
-Supported values: 16, 32, 64, 128 and 256 type: int height: It is the approximate height of the lidar_1 from ground. type: double ground_plane: It is the equation of the ground plane in frame of reference of this lidar.
+Supported values: 16, 32, 64, 128 and 256 type: int height: It is the approximate height of the lidar_1 from ground. type: double ground_plane: list of lists where each list value is the equation of the ground plane in frame of reference of this lidar.
 It is expected to be a list of size 4 with the following convention: ground plane with [a, b, c, d] signifies the ground plane has the equation

 a*x + b*y + c*z + d = 0 Note: This ground plane equation is required only if the selected algorithm is custom_gicp.